mikemcbride/website/blog/modern-javascript/index.md

 ---

 I hope this was helpful!
-I'd love feedback, or if you just want to talk about JavaScript, I'm always down for that.
+I'd love feedback, or if you just want to talk about JavaScript, I'm always down for that too.
 Find me on Twitter in the link down there. 👇